Operation Halyard: Evacuation

 The field was cleared and signal fires built.
 One officer was put in charge of the men and ordered to have each group of twelve men leave the woods only when its plane was ready.
 During this time no one else was to be on the field.
 Another officer was detailed to meet the planes as they landed and park them for loading.
 A third officer was detailed to guide them out for takeoff.
-Only four aircraft (C-47A, 60thTCG, 12thAF Brindisi, Italy) came in that night, the first carrying a doctor, several assistants, and medical supplies.
-These four airplanes were landed, unloaded, loaded with evacuees, and successfully dispatched.
-Captain Brooks learned from the pilot of the first plane to land, that the operation was to continue throughout the following morning with friendly fighter cover.
+Only four C-47A aircraft, from the 60th TCG, 12th Air Force, in Brindisi, Italy, came in that night, the first carrying a doctor, several assistants, and medical supplies.
+These airplanes landed, unloaded, loaded with evacuees, and left.
+Captain Brooks learned from the pilot of the first plane to land that the operation was to continue throughout the following morning with friendly fighter cover.
 He immediately sent runners to all the different groups.

 By 07:00 on 10 August 1944 all the remaining evacuees had been assembled in the woods adjacent to the field.
-To assist the aircraft, Captain Brooks had had the field marked with strips of parachutes.
-As each airplane came in that morning 20 men were dispatched to it and it took off.
-Only after all the other evacuees had been loaded did Captain Brooks get aboard the last airplane.
-After this last airplane had been loaded, the pilot counted 21 men aboard, one more than the maximum.
-Assuming that one would have to be left on the ground Captain Brooks immediately left the airplane as the volunteer who would stay behind.
-A recount by the pilot, however, brought out that he had only 20 passengers instead of 21.
-After reassuring himself that the safety of the others would not be imperiled, Captain Brooks did board again.
+To assist the aircraft, Brooks had had the field marked with strips of parachutes.
+Twenty men were loaded into each aircraft.
+Only after all the other evacuees had been loaded did Brooks get aboard the last airplane.
+The pilot counted 21 men aboard, one more than the maximum.
+Assuming that one would have to be left on the ground, Brooks immediately debarked, but a recount by the pilot revealed that there were only 20 passengers, and Brooks reboarded.
 A total of 240 Americans, seven British, 12 Russians, five French, and five Italian officers and men were evacuated in this operation.